 Capital Campaign Chair

 Your gift can be transformative.
-You will be helping many in our community to experience the dignity and stability that come from having a solid, safe and comfortable home.
+You will be helping seniors in our community to experience the dignity and stability that come from having an appropriate, accessible, and affordable home.

 CRA Charity #86304 7015 RR0001

 “Sprucelawn has been my home for 22 years.
 I’ve been a widow since 2003 and can’t imagine how much different things would have been if I hadn’t had something that I can afford.
 I am truly grateful to live here.”

 Pause for a moment and think about what your home means to you.